mgorav/CqrsWithCDC/README.md

 CQRS & Event Sourcing are "THE BUZZ" words these days and how it fits in real time analytics.

-But what is CQRS?.
-Well in a simple definition - "CQRS is software building pattern that works on separating the part of the application that changes the state of an application & part that queries state of an application"

 ![alt text](./Cqrs.png)

-What is an Event Souring -  “All changes to an application state are stored as a sequence of events.”
+Event Souring -  “All changes to an application state are stored as a sequence of events.”
 Martin Fowler
 - Change made to state are tracked as events
 - Event are stored in event store (any database)
 - Use stored events and summation of all these events (always arrive in current state)